Here are the worst excuses for not putting women on corporate boards

 - “All the ‘good’ women have already been snapped up”

-- “We have one woman already on the board, so we are done – it is someone else’s turn”
+- “We have one woman already on the board, so we are done–it is someone else’s turn”

-- “There aren’t any vacancies at the moment – if there were I would think about appointing a woman”
+- “There aren’t any vacancies at the moment–if there were I would think about appointing a woman”

-- “We need to build the pipeline from the bottom – there just aren’t enough senior women in this sector”
+- “We need to build the pipeline from the bottom–there just aren’t enough senior women in this sector”

 - “I can’t just appoint a woman because I want to”